You (Almost) Can't Beat Brute Force for 3-Matroid Intersection: -Matroids

 \section{$\cG$-Matroids}

-In this section we introduce the class of {\em $\cG$-matroids} that will be used to prove \Cref{thm:3MIMain,thm:EMI}.
+In this section we introduce the class of {\em $\cG$-matroids} that will be used to prove \Cref{thm:3MIMain}.
 On a high level, a $\cG$-matroid is a matroid whose ground set is the $d$-dimensional grid denoted as $\gr = [n]^d$, for some $n,d \in \N$ (simply $[n] \times [n]$ for $d = 2$).
 The independent sets of the matroid are defined according to a matrix $L \in \N^{n \times d}$.
-Each entry $L_{i,j}$ of $L$ indicates a {\em limit} on the maximum number of entries with value $i$ in dimension $j$ of $\gr$, for $1 \leq i \leq n$, $1 \leq j \leq d$. {The bases of the matroid are defined as those which violate one of the limits, or adhere to the limits and satisfy an additional property. } Subsets of $\gr$ satisfying all limits with equality are called $L$-{\em perfect} (see~\Cref{fig:perfect}).\footnote{The formal definition of the independent sets of a $\cG$-matroid is given below).} For example, $L_{2,1} = 3$ defines a limit of $3$ on the number of elements in $\gr$ whose value in the first dimension is equal to $2$.
+Each entry $L_{i,j}$ of $L$ indicates a target value for the number of entries with value $i$ in dimension $j$ of $\gr$, for $1 \leq i \leq n$, $1 \leq j \leq d$. {The bases of the matroid are defined as those which violate one of the target values, or adhere to the targets and satisfy an additional property. } Subsets of $\gr$ satisfying all targets with equality are called $L$-{\em perfect} (see~\Cref{fig:perfect}).\footnote{The formal definition of the independent sets of a $\cG$-matroid is given below).} For example, $L_{2,1} = 3$ defines a target value of $3$ on the number of elements in $\gr$ whose value in the first dimension is equal to $2$.
 When $d=2$, the first dimension is the row number, and the second is the column number.
-Then $L$ defines $n \cdot 2$ limits, one for each row and one for each column of $\gr = [n] \times [n]$, and $L_{2,1} = 3$ implies that in any $L$-prefect set there are exactly $3$ elements from row $2$.
+Then $L$ defines $n \cdot 2$ targets, one for each row and one for each column of $\gr = [n] \times [n]$, and $L_{2,1} = 3$ implies that in any $L$-prefect set there are exactly $3$ elements from row $2$.

 We can choose $n$ and $L$ such that the number of $L$-perfect subsets of $\gr$ is extremely large and asymptotically close to the total number of subsets of $\gr$.
 Hence, intuitively, finding one specific $L$-perfect set (based on querying an oracle) is as hard as finding a needle in a haystack.
 Specifically, fix some arbitrary collection of subsets $\cG \subseteq 2^{\gr}$.
 The set of bases of the $\cG$-matroid consists of all subsets of $\gr$ whose cardinality is equal to the sum of the first column of $L$, that are either (i) not $L$-perfect, or (ii) are $L$-perfect and belong to $\cG$ (see \Cref{def:Fmatroid}).
 This is illustrated in \Cref{fig:Fmatroids}.
 The above suggests that, roughly, finding an $L$-perfect set in $\cG$ is as hard as solving the Empty Set problem.
 Before we show this in detail, let us make the definition of $\cG$-matroid more precise.